-The transmit power of an AP affects the area covered and the maximum achievable signal-to-noise ratio.
+The transmit power of an AP affects the wireless coverage area and the maximum achievable signal-to-noise ratio.
 Proper configuration of transmit power is important for ensuring a wireless network is operating at its highest capacity.
-There are two methods to configure the transmit power: Auto Power (Recommended) and Manual.
+There are two methods to configure the transmit power of Meraki access points: Auto Power (Recommended) and Manual Power.

-Auto transmit power leverages data heard by the AP to decide which power level would be best for roaming and highest performance.
-More information on the algorithm can be found on the Auto TX article.
-By default, an AP's radios are configured for Auto.
-By selecting "Enable Power Reduction" for the network, the APs will engage the Auto TX algorithm.
+Auto transmit power leverages RF data gathered by an AP to decide which radio transmit power levels would be best for client roaming and performance.
+More information on the Auto Power algorithm can be found in our Auto TX article.
+By default, all AP radios are configured to use Auto Power.

-Each AP may be configured with a static power setting on a per-radio basis.
-These settings instruct the AP to tune to the user entered power.
-The list of powers available is generated per-band, per-regulatory domain.
+Each AP may alternatively be configured with a static power setting on a per-radio basis.
+This instructs the AP to use the manually defined power setting instead of the Auto Power algorithm.
+The list of power settings available is determined per-band, per-regulatory domain.

-There are cases where high powers are available as options but mechanisms in the AP may prevent it from achieving the configured power.
+NOTE: There are cases where high transmit powers are available as options but mechanisms in the AP may prevent it from broadcasting at the configured power.
 See the Max Power Limitations article for more details.

-An administrator can set the 2.4Ghz radio to be turned off.
-This disables all client serving functions of the 2.4Ghz radio but does not prevent the 2.4Ghz radio from being used for rogue and CMX detection.
+Administrators can set either the 2.4Ghz or 5GHz radio to be turned off.
+This disables all client serving functions of the specified radio but does not prevent it from being used for Rogue SSID and CMX detection.

 - Instead of selecting Auto or Manual when the radio is being modified, select Off instead to disable client serving functions on the desired band.
 Example of 2.4GHz radio being disabled.